hyugogirubato/KeyDive/README.md

 2. Launch the KeyDive script.
 3. Reload the DRM-protected video on your device.
 4. The script will automatically extract the Widevine L3 keys, saving them as follows:
     - `client_id.bin` - This file contains device identification information.
-   - `private_key.pem` - This file contains the RSA private key.
+    - `private_key.pem` - This file contains the RSA private key for decryption.

 This sequence ensures that the DRM-protected content is active and ready for key extraction by the time the KeyDive script is initiated, optimizing the extraction process.

-### Offline Extraction Process

-For situations where internet access is limited or unavailable, KeyDive supports an offline extraction mode.
-This mode allows for the extraction of DRM keys without an active internet connection.
-Follow these steps to prepare:

-1. **Prepare the Android Device:**
-   - Install all necessary dependencies and tools while connected to the internet.
-Ensure that all software and libraries required by KeyDive are properly configured on the device.
-This includes making sure the device is fully prepared to handle DRM extraction in an offline environment.

-2. **Execute KeyDive in Offline Mode:**
-   - Once all the preparations are complete and the device is disconnected from the internet, run the KeyDive script to extract the Widevine L3 keys.
-Ensure that the DRM-protected content is ready and available on the device for extraction.

-For a detailed step-by-step guide on setting up and executing KeyDive without internet access, please refer to our dedicated document: [Offline Mode Detailed Guide](./docs/axinom/OFFLINE.md).

 ### Command-Line Options